 While there have been significant advancements in reducing child mortality, 5.6 million children under 5 years of age still die each year—2.6 million of these deaths are babies in their first month of life.
 Pneumonia, diarrhea, and malaria account for the vast majority of deaths among children under 5.
 These three childhood illnesses, along with newborn mortality, are the leading causes of death for this age group.

-The complications and death caused by these illnesses can be averted by known, affordable treatments such antibiotics, oral rehydration solutions, and zinc tablets for diarrhea management, and anti-malarials.
-Additionally, research has shown that ORS and zinc together have the capacity to avert more than 20 percent of worldwide childhood deaths.
+The complications and death caused by these illnesses can be averted by known, affordable treatments such antibiotics, oral rehydration solutions (ORS) and zinc tablets for diarrhea management, and anti-malarials.
+Globally, a significant proportion of caregivers use the private sector for treatment of childhood illnesses.

 Caregiver demand: Inform caregivers when to seek treatment through mass media campaigns, community health days, and more.

-Provider demand: Enhance knowledge and skills of providers to promote and deliver appropriate treatment and care through training and supportive supervision.
+Provider demand: Enhance knowledge and skills of providers to promote and deliver appropriate treatment and quality care through training and supportive supervision.

 Examples of our work

 In Afghanistan, SHOPS Plus supports the Afghan Social Marketing Organization in marketing and distributing a variety of health products, including child health and family planning products.
 The project is implementing a pilot program that trains beauty parlor owners and staff to conduct outreach and peer education with their clients on key family planning and maternal and child health topics.